The 1969 Mercury Cougar XR7 is powered by a 428ci Cobra Jet engine

 paired with a 4-speed manual transmission.
 It was originally

-ordered as a Ford Home Office Reserve vehicle, documented by both a
+ordered as a Ford Home Office Reserve vehicle.
+Its factory

-includes 3.50 posi-traction, power steering and power front disc
+equipment includes 3.50 posi-traction, power steering and power

-brakes, along with power ventilation, which was ordered on only 850
+front disc brakes, along with power ventilation, which was ordered

-cars.
-The chassis and body received a comprehensive two-year
+on only 850 cars.
+The chassis and body received a comprehensive

-restoration, completed with guidance from Bob Perkins of Wisconsin,
+two-year restoration, completed with guidance from Bob Perkins of

 laser-straight body.
 Exterior features include its original